Mepsy – Methodology & Assumptions

 - Efficiency scenarios:

-- Business-As-Usual, Coefficient of Performance (COP) is defined from the estimated efficiencies reported in Liu et al.’s publication, “Environmental life cycle assessment and techno-economic analysis of domestic hot water systems in China”, reported for Region 3 (hot summer/cold winter).
+- Business-As-Usual (BAU): Coefficient of Performance (COP) is defined from the estimated efficiencies reported in Liu et al.’s publication, “Environmental life cycle assessment and techno-economic analysis of domestic hot water systems in China”, reported for Region 3 (hot summer/cold winter).
 Standing loss assumptions are derived from IEA 4E’s Benchmarking Report for domestic gas and electric, storage, instantaneous and heat pump water heaters.

 - Usage: Hot water needs are estimated from the average daily household hot water consumption, the average inlet water temperature, and the average set temperature—two hot water need profiles are defined to group countries.